fontanf/knapsacksolver/README.md

 ## Exact algorithms with partial or complete sorting as pre-processing

+Primal-dual Dynamic programming and Primal-dual Branch-and-bound allow to sort and reduce items 'by need' instead.
+This makes them more efficient on small or easy instances compared to other algorithms of the litterature which sort and reduce items in a pre-processing step.
+Balanced Dynamic programming may require only the partial sorting, however better bounds can be used if items are fully sorted.

 - Balanced Dynamic programming `opt_balknap/main -m list -u t -r part` Since the list implementation require a map, its asymptotical complexity is slightly greater than the one with an array.
 On the other hand, better Upper bounds can be used.
 Therefore, both are implemented.
 Furthermore, options `-u` can be set to
   - b: partial sorting, Dembo Upper bound (with break item)
   - t: complete sorting, better Upper Bound